Is Midlife Monogamy a Thing of the Past?

 How often do you think about sex?

-And more specifically, how often do you think about monogamy instead of just defaulting to it?
+And more specifically, how often do you think about monogamy versus what other options might be out there?

 If you’re in the second camp and already whispering “absolutely not” while your thumb hovers over the scroll button—hold up.

 Because a lot of women are curious.
 Not porn-curious.
-Not Reddit-horror-story curious.
 Curious about what non-monogamy actually looks like when it’s lived by grown, thinking adults.

 When writer Mariah Douglas pitched this piece, I knew exactly what it was: a chance to drag open relationships, polyamory, and ethical non-monogamy out of the shadows and ask, without flinching: What is this really, and what have we been lied to about?

 And I’ll be honest.
-I sat on it for months.
+I sat on the story for months.

 Not because the piece wasn’t ready.
 It was.
 I wasn’t sure our readers were.
 We’ve earned their trust on hard, messy topics, but this felt like stepping over a line I couldn’t fully see.
 Would it read as an honest, necessary interrogation—or just cheap provocation?